 Ask great questions.
 Go ahead – get curious.
 You can approach leaders from all walks of life to download their leadership wisdom.

-Wise counsel can also come from a personal “Board of Directors”.
+Wise counsel can also come from a personal “Advisory Board”.
 Boards can have many purposes but at the heart of it is the idea of having a group of people with various abilities and perspectives, who care for a common mission, and who can offer collective insight greater than that of a single person.

-A personal board of directors can help a leader to cultivate virtue and ensure that they are being honest and consistent in their efforts to lead.
+A personal advisory board can help a leader to cultivate virtue and ensure that they are being honest and consistent in their efforts to lead.
 All leaders have blind spots – areas of weakness or vice – that are not readily apparent to them.
-A personal board can help protect a leader from minor slip-ups and catastrophic mistakes alike, by offering wise counsel and perspective.
+A personal advisory board can help protect a leader from minor slip-ups and catastrophic mistakes alike, by offering wise counsel and perspective.

 Cultivating wisdom is an important task for any leader.
 The ancients knew this and summarized this principle well in the Book of Proverbs: “Walk with wise men and you will become wise.”
 Pv 13:20; “As iron sharpens iron, so man sharpens his fellow man.”
 Pv 27:17; “Listen to counsel and receive instruction, that you may become wise.”
 Pv 19:20.
 Leaders become wise when they intentionally seek to learn from others.
 So use the wealth of human resources around you.
 Invest in wise counsel.
 And become a better leader.